-When moved back to NYC after almost three years in London, most of the women had left the City.
+When we moved back to NYC after almost three years in London, most of the women had left the City.
 And that was okay.
 Do you know what I mean?
 Most of the desperation we’d felt those first 7 or 8 years in the City with young children had simply dissipated as the children grew.

 What I didn’t know, though, was how much I still needed these women in my life.
 It wasn’t in the same every-day-at-the-playground way that we’d experienced together before.
 But more of a touch-down-and-look-at-where-your-life-is-going way.
 We could offer that to each other.
 We had seen each other through deaths and divorces, economic crashes and also a whole lot of laughs!